ASGCOPS/dicos_document/docs/source/faq.rst

 How could I know the computing environment (including the library, compiler, etc.) of DiCOS ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you are using ``slurm_ui``, the software stacks are maintained with the environment-modules software.
+Please follow `this link <https://dicos-document.readthedocs.io/en/latest/slurm_job_submission.html#environment-modules>`_ for the instruction.

-Please contact us by e-mail (DiCOS-Support@twgrid.org) or fill the form in https://dicos.grid.sinica.edu.tw/contact for any required system software.
+Please contact us by e-mail (DiCOS-Support@twgrid.org) or fill the form in `this link <https://dicos.grid.sinica.edu.tw/contact>`_ for any required system software.

 How to use the Command Line Interface in DiCOS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^